fronzbot/home-assistant.github.io/source/_components/blink.markdown

 ### {% linkable_title `blink.blink_update` %}

 Force a refresh of the Blink system.
+A minimum of a 5 second delay should be placed in between any sequential calls to this service, otherwise the request will be throttled and ignored.

 ### {% linkable_title `blink.trigger_camera` %}